Itheum/core-mx-life-bonding-sc/README.md

-# Itheum Core MultiversX - Itheum Life Bonding Contract
+# Itheum Core MultiversX - Itheum Life Bonding Contract (V1 and V2 ONLY)

+## NOTE: SINCE V3, REPO HAS BEEN MOVED TO NEW LOCATION
+Remove has been moved to https://github.com/Itheum/core-mx-bonding-staking where the development continues.

+---

 ## Abstract